He is a natural born hunter!

 Comparisons

-To buy Saluki puppies only from reputable breeders who run an ethical breeding program.
-You cannot afford to make any mistakes there.
+Buy Saluki puppies only from reputable breeders who run an ethical breeding program.
+You must avoid making any mistakes there.

 Saluki Dog Breed Fast Facts